YouChange/3D-TC2/README.md

 Our detection results after running OpenPCDet(https://github.com/open-mmlab/OpenPCDet.git) can be found in `./detection` folder.

 #### 5. Motion prediction
+Download MotionNet pretrained model from here:
 Our preliminary implementation of a 3D-TC2 prototype uses pretrained MotionNet to detect anomalies:
 ```
 python TC2.py --data ./data/nuscenes/mini/ --version v1.0-mini --modelpath model.pth --net MotionNet --savepath log
 ```

-Note: If you find `model.pth` corrupted, please download one from MotionNet official website: https://github.com/pxiangwu/MotionNet .
+For further details of MotionNet, please refer to the official website: https://github.com/pxiangwu/MotionNet .

 #### 6. Further exploration
 There are some potential directions you might want to further explore: